Buzançais: 1847 Uprising

 Following a year of bad harvests and economic recession, the price of grain had doubled in the winter of 1846.
 Amidst food shortages and severe hunger, many peasants believed that the shortage was exacerbated due to hoarding and on January 13, 1847, a crowd of peasants and workers took hold of a shipment of wheat and demanded that it remain in town to be sold to the locals rather than sent elsewhere.
 A riot soon ensued and the son of one landowner, Eudoxe-Louis-Joseph Chambert, shot and killed one of the protesters, spurring the crowd into beating the assailant to death.
 The monarchy, faced with growing tensions, moved to crush the uprising with military occupation and sentenced three of the villagers to death.
 Workers' newspapers were outraged at how the blame was placed squarely on the protestors during the trial and how the authorities did not consider the implications of Chambert firing the first shot.

 The incident captured the attention of writers and philosophers.
 Victor Hugo mentioned the incident in Les Misérables and Gustave Flaubert made reference to the "murders of Buzançais" in his novel Sentimental Education.
 Karl Marx further referenced the uprising in his Class Struggles in France articles, arguing that the "shameless orgies of the finance aristocracy" necessitated the workers' struggle for food.

 Population

-The inhabitants are known as Buzancéens and Buzancéennes.
+The inhabitants are known as Buzancéens and Buzancéennes in French.